The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

 High MPI = Gold Diggers

 The title is purely mine :).

-What high MPI means is that suddenly women are not just interested with male fitness, but since he will stick around to help, they are also interested in his resources to help grow the offspring.
+What high MPI means is that suddenly women are not just interested in male fitness, but since he will stick around to help, they are also interested in his resources to help grow the offspring.

 Women care more about men about the financial prospects of their mates.
 However, Robert Wright says, since our ancestors were not able to hoard riches as it happens today, women might be more attracted to social status, which translated into power.

-Ambition and industry are also very appreciated characteristics as they raise the odds that status, power and wealth will come in the (near) future.
+Ambition and industry are also very appreciated characteristics as they raise the odds that status, power, and wealth will come in the (near) future.

 this is more true for younger men though.
 Older ones are better off with some wealth.

 Women in high MPI species care very much that their partners will stick around after sex and conception.